 Step 1: In order to move data from your PC to Mac, you first need to make sure that both your PC and Mac are on the same network, such as your home’s Wi-Fi network.

 If you don’t have a Wi-Fi network, you can create a direct connection by connecting Ethernet cable between PC and Mac.

 And if you are on OS X EI Capitan or earlier, download Migration Assistant from this page.

 Step 3: Apple recommends you quit all other programs on your Windows 10 PC before launching Windows Migration Assistant.
-So, save your work and close all programs rather than losing your work.
-The Migration Assistant asks you to close programs like Edge, Chrome and Firefox, if they are running.
+So, save your work and close all applications rather than losing your work.
+The Migration Assistant asks you to close programs like Edge, Chrome, and Firefox if they are running.

 Step 4: Launch Windows Migration Assistant.
-Click Continue button.
+Click the Continue button.

 Step 6: Follow on-screen directions on your Mac, choose what you want to transfer to transfer all required data from your Windows 10 PC to your new Mac.

 There are tens of third-party software out there to help you transfer data between Mac and PC over Wi-Fi.
 You can use any of them to share files between Mac and Windows PC.
 That said, Windows Migration Assistant is probably the easiest solution out there to migrate from PC to Mac.